Terminal 21

 Terminal 21 (เทอร์มินอล 21) is a chain of mixed-use complexes with 4 locations in Thailand; Asok and Rama III in Bangkok, Korat, and Pattaya.
 The first location was opened in October 2011, located on Sukhumvit Road, by the Asoke intersection, in Watthana District of Bangkok, Thailand.
 The second location, Terminal 21 Korat, was opened in December 2016 and is located on Mittraphap Road in Nakhon Ratchasima Province (also called Korat).
 Terminal 21 Pattaya was opened in October 2018 and is located in Pattaya District of Chonburi Province.
-There is a proposal for Terminal 21 Rama III to be built by the Chao Phraya river in the Rama III neighbourhood of Yannawa District in Bangkok.
-On October 20, 2022, Terminal 21 Rama III officially opened.
+On October 20, 2022, Terminal 21 Rama III officially opened by the Chao Phraya river in the Rama III neighbourhood of Yannawa District in Bangkok.

 The name "Terminal 21" is meant to represent the concept that each retail floor represents different touristic cities.
 The number "21" refers to Soi Sukhumvit 21 (Asok Montri Road) where its first branch in Bangkok is located.
 Each Terminal 21 complex consists of: a multi-storied retail area with each floors being decorated in the theme of touristic cities around the world, a SF Cinema City movie theatre, and a hotel-and-residence operated by Centre Point Hospitality company.

 Locations

 Terminal 21 Asok

 Terminal 21 Asok opened in Bangkok in 11 October 2011.
 It is located in Watthana district, situated at the Sukhumvit and Asok intersection.
 It links to BTS Skytrain and MRT with a skywalk, at Asok Station and Sukhumvit Station.
 This mall has the longest escalators in Thailand, up to 36 meters.
 The retail area has a total of 10 stories anchored by an SF Cinema and a Gourmet Market (a division of The Mall Group).
 The Grande Centre Point hotel & residence is a 42-story, 202-meter high building.
+On 7 February 2026, a construction crane collapsed at a nearby site adjacent to the mall, injuring two workers.
+The incident is referred to as the 2026 Asok crane colapse.